-Best time for walking the Silver Route
+Best months for walking

 June and September are a close call as well it does get hot and it’s sunny most of the time but by far not as hot as in July and August.